Fiat 850 Spider (1965-1974)

 Fiat 850 Engine

-The rear-mounted, in-line four-cylinder engine was a larger version of the Fiat 600 motor.
+The rear-mounted, Fiat 850 engine was a larger version of the in-line four-cylinder engine from the Fiat 600.
 A 65mm bore and 63.50mm stroke displaced 843cc, advertised as 850cc.
-The cast-iron block and aluminum cylinder head were water-cooled and used a rear-mounted radiator.
+The cast-iron block and aluminum cylinder head were water-cooled and featured a rear-mounted radiator.

 Unique to this engine was it's counter-clockwise rotation.
 Topped by a two-barrel carburetor, output was 47-horsepower at 6400 rpm, with 45 lb/ft of torque at 4000 rpm.
 In stock trim (4.88 rear gearing), a top speed of about 90 mph could be reached.